-America’s Cup 36th edition: It’s on and racing!
+36th America’s Cup: It’s on and racing!

 If you are a water sports enthusiast, The America’s Cup, one of the oldest and most spectacular international sporting trophies combining history, innovation and prestige, is sure to ring a bell.
 Since 1851, and despite fierce rivalry, only four countries, including Switzerland, have appeared on the list of the legendary duel of sails.
 The OMEGA company will embark on the adventure for the first time in 1995, supporting Team New Zealand, led by the great navigator Sir Peter Blake.
 She brings to the team its values of excellence and precision.
 The kiwis’ victory that year resolutely foreshadowed the coveted role of official timekeeper then assumed by OMEGA in 2000 and 2003.
 History repeats itself today.
-Indeed, OMEGA is once again on the seas of New Zealand to tick off the seconds of the 36th edition of the event.
+Indeed, OMEGA is once again on the seas of New Zealand to tick off the seconds of the 36th America’s Cup.

 America’s Cup: The pinnacle of sailing